Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 agent.go()
 ```

 As you can see, we need to provide index of our soundcard with microphone.
-We can also set up our wakeword (default is "robot") - when robot hears that word in your sentence, it threats it as its new task; otherwise ignores it.
+We can also set up our wakeword (default is "robot") - when robot hears that word in your sentence, it treats it as its new task; otherwise ignores it.

 We can also set up `history_len` - how many of last movements robot should keep in the memory, to avoid memory overflow.